Video Game Review: The Council – Episode 3

 On one hand, it’s nice to see the gradual evolution of characters and relationships.
 On the other, it’s a rehashed clumsy storytelling mechanic and a rather dull environment other than finding new items previously unattainable thanks to leveling up certain skills.

-There are also more visible technical issues this time, as the big meeting between the key players is filled with bugs, including grand speeches given where no mouths are moving.
+There are also more visible technical issues this time, as the big meeting between the key players is filled with bugs, including grand speeches given in which no mouths are moving.
 Another bug we encountered was transitioning between balcony and bedroom; when we entered the bedroom we were stuck floating above the bed and unable to move.

 It took several cycles of coming and going to the balcony until movement reset itself.
-On another instance, a seemingly dead body of a character is on the balcony and yet no one comments on it; later, it turns out this was just a very confusing bug.
+In another instance, a seemingly dead body of a character is on the balcony and yet no one comments on it; later, it turns out this was just a very confusing bug.

 This back-and-forth within the same map can be frustrating and lead to a sense of running around in circles (because you literally are at times).
 Despite that, the core story itself is intriguing enough to warrant interest in the next episode, and the main conversation mechanic is still a nice blend of RPG and narrative choice.